What’s on

 The programme

 We want to help you in any way possible to find improvement and a better quality of life.
 So if you need a podiatrist, give us a call to make an appointment.
 Your first session is £25, and any visits after that will be £20.
-The service is available monthly on Mondays.
+The service is available monthly, usually on the middle Monday of the month.

 Get creative with a range of painting and drawing techniques.
 Every Monday from 10am to 12pm.
 MAGS is an independent group supported by volunteer tutor Aisling.
 There is a waiting list for this popular group.
 Fees are £4.50 payable per week regardless of holidays or hospital appointments.